section-engineering-education/engineering-education/content/articles/transaction-management-in database/index.md.md

 ### Transaction states
 There are various database transaction states as follows.
 1. Active state- this is the state in which a transaction execution process begins.
 Operations such as read or write are performed on the database.
-2. Partially committed- a transaction is partially committed after the end of a transaction.
+2. Partially committed- means that a transaction is only partially committed once it has been completed.
-3. Committed stage- After a transaction execution is completed successfully the transaction is in committed state.
-All the changes made against the database are recorded permanently.
+3. Committed stage- After a transaction execution is completed successfully the transaction is in committed state.All changes made to the database are permanently documented.
-4. Failed state- A transaction is in the failed state if the transaction is aborted when in active state or in an instance when one of the checks fails.
+4. Failed state- If a transaction is aborted while in the active state, or if one of the checks fails, the transaction is in the failed state.
 5. Terminated state- This state happens once the transaction leaving the system cannot be restarted once again.

 ### Transaction properties